-23. Recognize that multimorbidity, including co-incidence with rare diseases, increases the complexity of early diagnosis and treatment of noncommunicable diseases and mental health conditions;
+23. Recognize that multimorbidity, including co-incidence with rare diseases, [ADD: and co-morbidity across noncommunicable and communicable diseases (such as HIV and tuberculosis),] increases the complexity of early diagnosis and treatment of noncommunicable diseases and mental health conditions;

 [ADD: 23bis.
-Recognize there are many other conditions of public health importance that are closely associated with noncommunicable diseases and mental health, such as renal, endocrine, haematological, gastroenterological, hepatic, musculoskeletal, skin and oral diseases and genetic disorders; mental and substance use disorders; disabilities such as sensory impairment; and violence and injuries;]
+Recognize there are many other noncommunicable diseases and conditions of public health importance that are closely associated with multimorbidity, such as renal, endocrine, haematological, gastroenterological, hepatic, musculoskeletal, skin, eye, ear and oral diseases; genetic disorders; and substance use disorders; and disabilities such as sensory impairment;]